nexthop-ai/garm-provider-cloudstack/README.md

   deployments.
 Supports Go duration strings like `"15m"`, `"1h"`, `"30s"`.
   Default is `"15m"` (15 minutes).
 Increase this if VM deployments in your environment take longer to complete.
+- `expunge`: If `true`, VMs are permanently deleted (expunged) when destroyed instead of lingering in the "Destroyed" state.
+Default is `false`.

 Each resource field (`zone`, `service_offering`, `template`, `project`) accepts either a symbolic name or a UUID.
 If the value looks like a UUID,